monteslu/webaudio-node/docs/COMPARISON.md

 ❌ **MediaStreamAudioDestinationNode** - Outputs to browser MediaStream (node-web-audio-api has partial support)

 **The 1% difference likely comes from:**
-- **node-web-audio-api** may have more complete AudioParam implementations
 - More comprehensive PeriodicWave support
 - Additional AudioContext/OfflineAudioContext options
 - More accurate filter implementations (closer to spec formulas)
 - Better AudioBuffer validation and error handling
+- Minor edge cases in specific node implementations

 ### What webaudio-node DOES have:

 ✅ All 18 core/processing audio nodes (Oscillator, Gain, Filter, Delay, Reverb, Compressor, Panner, etc.)
-✅ **AudioWorkletNode** - Custom audio processing (modern replacement for deprecated ScriptProcessorNode) ✅ **MediaStreamSourceNode** - Microphone/audio input capture (the useful part of MediaStream) ✅ AudioParam automation (all 7 methods)
+✅ **AudioWorkletNode** - Custom audio processing (modern replacement for deprecated ScriptProcessorNode) ✅ **MediaStreamSourceNode** - Microphone/audio input capture (the useful part of MediaStream) ✅ **AudioParam automation** (all 7 methods) with **full spec-compliant validation**:
+  - Throws `RangeError` for invalid time parameters (negative, NaN)
+  - Throws `RangeError` for exponentialRamp with value ≤ 0 or previous value ≤ 0
+  - Throws `RangeError` for setTargetAtTime with negative timeConstant
+  - Throws `RangeError` for setValueCurveAtTime with duration ≤ 0
+  - Throws `TypeError` for setValueCurveAtTime with < 2 values
 ✅ OfflineAudioContext (24,000x realtime)
 ✅ SIMD optimizations (52% CPU reduction)

-**Bottom line:** Both are 100% spec-compliant for practical Node.js use cases.
+**Bottom line:** Both are 99% spec-compliant for practical Node.js use cases.
 The 1% difference is browser-specific nodes that don't apply to Node.js anyway.

 ## Performance Comparison (Measured + Estimates)